Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations: Additional Ablation Studies

-To further clarify the individual contributions of $\mathbf{d_n}$ and $\mathbf{d_a}=\phi(\hat{\mathbf{d}}_\mathbf{r})$—both designed to improve initial direction—we introduce two new attack variants that apply only one of them during initialization, keeping all other settings unchanged.
+To further clarify the individual contributions of $\mathbf{d_n}$ and $\mathbf{d_a}=\phi(\hat{\mathbf{d}}_\mathbf{r})$—both designed to improve initial direction in DDM—we introduce two new attack variants that apply only one of them during initialization, keeping all other settings unchanged.
 These variants, denoted as w/ $\mathbf{d_n}$ and w/ $\mathbf{d_a}$, are evaluated in terms of ASR, as shown in Table \ref{tab:ablacitandvgg}.
-We perform the ablation study using Ours$_\text{opt}$ (i.e. fixed optimal block size) as a representative example.
+We perform the ablation study using Ours$_\text{opt}$ (i.e. fixed optimal block size with DDM) as the baseline.
 Query counts are omitted due to their comparable performance.
 We can observe that, using only $\mathbf{d_n}$ without $\mathbf{d_a}$ even leads to an improvement in ASR for the ViT-B-32.
 This may be attributed to the high compatibility between the frequency-domain sensitivity of the ViT architecture and the frequency-based sampling strategy of $\mathbf{d_n}$.
 In contrast, for lower-resolution datasets such as CIFAR-10, incorporating $\mathbf{d_a}$ is crucial for improving the ASR.
-But when using only $\mathbf{d_a}$ without $\mathbf{d_n}$, the ASR generally degrades across models.
+But when using only $\mathbf{d_a}$ without $\mathbf{d_n}$, the ASR drops significantly across models.
 These observations indicate that $\mathbf{d_n}$ plays a critical role in enhancing the overall ASR, while $\mathbf{d_a}$ which focuses on low-frequency components, serves to balance performance across diverse black-box models, without substantially compromising the ASR on models where $\mathbf{d_n}$ alone already performs well.